-Other areas of professional development at Crestmont include: The focus this year is to continue to improve on speaking and listening skills.
+Other areas of professional development at Crestmont include a focus to improve on speaking and listening skills.
 The skills of listening to your partner and paraphrasing what you heard is essential for all students.
 Speaking well and articulating your thoughts with a partner and in front of the class are really well developed.
-We are focusing on Reading RTI, Mathematics including RTI, ELD Designated, and Integrated.
+We are focusing on Reading RTI, Mathematics including RTI, ELD Designated and Integrated instruction.
+The Restorative Practice team is learning this year and we will have the staff learn the new skills next school year.